espressif/esptool/docs/en/espefuse/burn-efuse-cmd.rst

 - ``eFuse name``
 - ``value``

+Optional arguments:

+* ``--force``.
+Suppress an error to burn eFuses.
+The tool checks for incompatible eFuse states to prevent them from burning and potentially **bricking the chip**.
+Use this flag only if you are sure.
+This will suppress the eFuse incompatibility error.

 It can be list of eFuse names and values (like EFUSE_NAME1 1 EFUSE_NAME2 7 EFUSE_NAME3 10 etc.).

 New values can be a numeric value in decimal or hex (with "0x" prefix). eFuse bits can only be burned from 0 to 1, attempting to set any back to 0 will have no effect.
 Most eFuses have a limited bit width (many are only 1-bit flags).
 Longer eFuses (MAC addresses, keys) can be set with this command, but it's better to use a specific command (``burn_custom_mac``, ``burn_key``) for a specific field.